 However, many of the tweaks and customizations that may be necessary to get it working exactly the way you expect require some expertise.
 You would therefore be well advised in bringing an experienced partner on board to help you with your implementation.

-Ideally, at this point you will have determined your objectives, who the critical stakeholders are, the data sources, and you will have thought through what reports and results you expect to see.
+Ideally, at this point you will have determined your objectives, who the critical stakeholders are, and the data sources, and you will have thought through what reports and results you expect to see.

 Communication is clearer, turnaround times are shortened, and potential issues can be identified and resolved before the actual implementation process commences.